RuchiVerma2004/Mini_Projects/README.md

 # Mini_Projects
-These are build using html and css for learing purpose
+These are build using html and css for self learing purpose